 Many people avoid thinking about retirement until it is just around the corner, but this could mean missing out on tens of thousands of pounds.
 Whether it is just five years away or 50 years away, we should all be saving for our later life income.
-Here are five things to try and avoid.
+Here are six things to try and avoid.

 1. Opting out of your workplace pension scheme

 Saving smaller amounts of money over a longer period of time is often much more effective than saving bigger amounts over a shorter period of time, because compound interest has time to work its magic.
 Research from the Money Advice Service shows that: